q) Provisions, contingent liabilities and contingent assets

 (iii) The Company does not have any financial assets measured at FVTOCI.

-(iv) During the years ended, the Company has not reclassified any financial assets and financial liabilities.
+(iv) During the years ended 31 March 2025 and 31 March 2024, the Company has not undertaken any reclassification or offsetting of financial assets and financial liabilities.

-(vi) Refer note 15 for movement in loss allowance for credit losses of trade receivables.
+(v) Refer note 15 for movement in loss allowance for expected credit losses on trade receivables.

-(viii) Refer note 18 for security details of financial assets and for no default and breach related to borrowings.
+(vii) Refer note 18 for details on security provided against financial assets and confirmation of no defaults or breaches in relation to borrowings.

 B Hedge accounting: